Daniel Ritzenthaler

 Time spent writing medical notes is what we can influence through the design of our software.
 We want to reduce the time spent.
 When we do that enough, we believe our clinical staff will stop writing notes in the evening and spend more time with their friends and family.

-We can be specific about our work while also contributing to a big change.
+We can be specific about our work while contributing to a big change.

 1. We can’t think of anything specific to improve and get stuck.